jmamej/Plant-Watering-Station/README.md

 ### Poor sensor performance when powered continuously

 Fix: Connection VCC pins of all 3 sensors to GPIO's of ESP32 for powering.
 Max GPIO output current ~ 20 mA.
 Sensors current consumption < 20 mA.
 Sensors are being powered up, analog reading is being performed, sensors are being powered down.
-GPIO's are being used as powwer supplies for short bursts.
+GPIO's are being used as power supplies for short bursts.

 ```
 void sensorsPower(int p1, int p2, int p3)